Why Am I Bloated After Taking Antibiotics?

 Nervous system dysregulation

-At this point, a root-cause evaluation is often needed.
+At this stage, a root-cause evaluation is often necessary.

-I integrate functional testing, ZYTO scanning, and emotional mapping in my Farmington clinic to help patients identify what’s actually driving their symptoms.
+I integrate stool testing, ZYTO scanning, and stress evaluations in my Farmington clinic to help patients identify what’s driving their symptoms.

 Get the Post-Antibiotic Healing Checklist